Core Aeration Basics

-Core aeration is Turf Masters’ preferred method of aerating lawns.
-Our core aeration process involves removing plugs or “cores” of soil and thatch from the lawn with commercial grade aerators.
-Core aeration reduces soil compaction, creating a channel through which oxygen, water and nutrients can penetrate the soil.
+Core Aeration is Turf Masters’ preferred method of aerating lawns.
+Our process involves removing plugs or “cores” of soil and thatch from the lawn with commercial grade aerators.
+Aerating your lawn reduces soil compaction, creating a channel through which oxygen, water and nutrients can penetrate the soil.
 Turf Masters aerates over the grass twice, providing “double-pass” coverage, to ensure the entire lawn is thoroughly decompacted.

 Core Aeration Benefits

 Over time, your lawn becomes compacted by rain, thatch buildup and foot traffic.
 The compacted surface prevents water, nutrients and air from reaching the turf’s root system.

 Aerating promotes growth and improves the overall health of your lawn.
 Other benefits aeration include:

 - Improved fertilizer uptake and use

 - Improved root health for better drought and heat tolerance

 - Reduced soil compaction